 price and purpose

-The different types of whiskey glass prices can vary widely.
-There are plenty of cheap rocks glasses, as well as a host of fancy snifters with sky-high price tags.
+The prices of different types of whiskey glasses can vary widely.
+There are plenty of cheap rock glasses and many fancy snifters with sky-high price tags.

 As a general rule, think about what you use your glasses for.
 Are you a big scotch whiskey lover who likes to understand the nuances of the drink?
 Perhaps a high-end snifter is the best option.

-Do you like the occasional neat pour, but do you also like cocktails?
+Do you like the occasional neat pour but also like cocktails?
 Consider a more versatile rock glass.
 Are you prone to breakage?
-Maybe the super expensive paper-thin crystal glass isn’t what you’re looking for.
+Maybe the super expensive paper-thin crystal glass isn’t what you want.

 Maintenance and Care